Gorgonzola & Grape Pizza Recipe

 Bread, cheese, fruit — this pizza has everything we need!
 In the test kitchen, we handled the dough gently and minimally (rather than rolling it), creating a thick crust with a focaccia-like vibe.
 It’s the perfect vehicle for the lush toppings.
 The grapes are coated in a syrupy red-wine reduction, tossed with fontina and a mild gorgonzola cheese, and scattered across the crust.
 And then, just to gild the lily, we sprinkle the whole thing with Parm, Italian seasoning, and red pepper flakes.

 Talk about a harmonious bite: The sweet grapes, the salty cheeses, a little blue funk, a pop of red pepper heat, and then the dense, wonderfully chewy bread.
-It’s pizza magic, and we’ll be making it for the rest of summer and way into the fall and winter.
-It’s perfect for a casual dinner with friends or family — the kind with wine and lots of loud chatter.
+It’s pizza magic, and we’ll be making it for the rest of winter and way into spring and summer.
+It’s perfect for a casual dinner with family or date night with the S.O. — the kind with wine and lots of good stories.

 Our tip: Pair this pizza with a light red wine with plenty of fruit, like a Beaujolais Gamay.
 We’d go with Georges Dubeuf Beaujolais-villages, and we’d serve it lightly chilled.
 Hello, August!